Statutes

 Commitments binding the Association shall be valid if signed by at least two members of the Board of Management, or by one member of the Board of Management and the Secretary General, without requiring proof of a previous decision of the Board of Management.

-In all of its relations with the Post Office and Banking institutions, in particular for payments and collection of mail (registered or otherwise) and the opening, closing and management of accounts, the Association shall be duly represented by one of the members of the Board or by a person mandated by the Board of Management to perform such tasks.
+In all of its relations with the Post Office and Banking institutions, in particular for payments and collection of mail (registered or otherwise) and the opening, closing and management of accounts, the Association shall be duly represented by the Secretary General, one of the members of the Board or by a person mandated by the Board of Management to perform such tasks.

-As to third parties, the Association shall be bound by acts of a special delegate of the Association unless the third party has actual knowledge that such acts exceed the authority of the delegate
+As to third parties, the Association shall be bound by acts of a special delegate of the Association unless the third party has actual knowledge that such acts exceed the authority of the delegate.

 As between the Association and a special delegate, the Association shall be bound by acts of a special delegate which are taken within the limits of the authority of the special delegate.